Last week, I heard a radio advertisement that posed this question: What’s one thing you can do to help the Earth?

 As guilty as I felt, I’m not the only human who tossed a paper product in the trash that day.
 The Environmental Protection Agency reports that 18.27 million tons of paper and paperboard were dumped in landfills in 2015 – and that’s just in the United States.

 Later that day, I turned to the Internet and searched “toilet paper tube recycling”.
-I found this Care to Recycle blog post that depicts how toilet paper tubes are the textbook example of recycling.
+I found a post by Care to Recycle that depicts how toilet paper tubes are the textbook example of recycling.
 Check out the infographic in this post.
 To summarize, when you recycle a toilet paper tube, you help produce a new toilet paper tube.
 ZERO waste generated!

 Today, I pledge to recycle toilet paper tubes.
 I will put a recycling bin in my bathrooms so it’s just as easy to recycle the paper and plastic products that I use in the bathrooms as it is to throw those products in the garbage.